 Eddie’s Seafood Market & Fishmongers

 is a local legend which has been there for years – my wife Krystal shops there often for our little boy Sonny, they have amazing fish.
-It’s a true neighbourhood business in the sense that its in a great location for families to shop there, great prices and best of all the service you get is second to none.
+It’s a true neighbourhood business in the sense that its in a great location for families, has great prices and the service is second to none.

 A new venture from a few local independents including Hollie Love Reid from , mill their own flour and have a great ethos.
 I really love their sourdough, we’ve used it for off-site events before.